JaredXie/Early-Childhood-Teacher-Library/Kinder.md

  After the noon rest, children either have quite free play or learning activities (assigned by teacher in small or big groups) until afternoon tea.

+## 🌇 Afternoon Group Time (Before Afternoon Tea)

+### Purpose

+- Reflect on the day's learning experiences
+- Encourage children's voice and participation
+- Celebrate achievements and positive interactions
+- Strengthen relationships within the group
+- Support a calm transition to afternoon tea

+**Suggested Duration:** 10–15 minutes *(excluding pack away time)*

+---

+### Routine

+#### 1. Pack Away

+Children work together to tidy the learning environment before gathering for group time.

+**Learning Focus**

+- Responsibility
+- Independence
+- Teamwork
+- Respect for the learning environment

+**Possible Strategies**

+- Pack Away Song
+- Visual pack away cues
+- Small group responsibilities
+- Positive reinforcement

+---

+#### 2. Gathering Song

+Invite children to sit together and transition into group time.

+**Examples**

+- Come and Sit Together
+- Hello Again Song
+- Circle Time Song

+---

+#### 3. Reflection Circle

+Invite children to share their experiences from the day.

+**Reflection Prompts**

+- What was your favourite part of today?
+- What did you learn or discover?
+- What made you feel proud today?
+- What challenged you today?
+- What would you like to explore again tomorrow?

+---

+#### 4. Celebrate Learning

+Highlight children's learning, achievements and positive behaviours.

+**Examples**

+- Artwork
+- Block constructions
+- Scientific discoveries
+- Creative ideas
+- Kindness moments
+- Teamwork
+- Problem-solving

+> **Focus on effort, persistence and learning rather than outcomes.**

+**Example**

+> "Today I noticed Mia kept trying different ways to balance the blocks.
+She didn't give up."

+---

+#### 5. Gratitude & Kindness

+Encourage children to recognise positive social interactions.

+**Discussion Prompts**

+- Who helped you today?
+- How did you help someone today?
+- What kind thing did you do today?
+- What made someone smile today?
+- What are you thankful for today?

+---

+#### 6. Mindful Moment

+Finish the group time with a calming activity before afternoon tea.

+**Possible Activities**

+- Belly breathing
+- Stretching
+- Mindful listening
+- Calm music
+- Guided relaxation
+- Quiet visualisation

+---

+#### 7. Transition to Afternoon Tea

+Prepare children for the next part of the daily routine.

+**Transition Routine**

+- Wash hands
+- Collect drink bottles
+- Line up calmly
+- Sing a transition song
+- Move to the dining area

+---

+### Possible Resources

+- Reflection cards
+- Emotion cards
+- Puppets
+- Photos of today's learning
+- Children's work samples
+- Soft background music

+---

+### EYLF Links

+- **Outcome 1:** Children have a strong sense of identity
+- **Outcome 2:** Children are connected with and contribute to their world
+- **Outcome 3:** Children have a strong sense of wellbeing
+- **Outcome 5:** Children are effective communicators

+---

+### Teaching Strategies

+- Active listening
+- Open-ended questioning
+- Positive reinforcement
+- Language scaffolding
+- Encouraging children's agency
+- Intentional teaching

+---

+### Learning Focus

+This group time provides opportunities for children to:

+- Reflect on their learning
+- Express their ideas and emotions
+- Celebrate achievements
+- Develop confidence and communication skills
+- Strengthen relationships with peers
+- Practise gratitude and kindness
+- Transition calmly to afternoon tea

 ### 🌇 Afternoon Group Time (After Afternoon Tea)

 *Purpose*